brneto/todos-app/CONCEPTS.md

 ```

 ## `null` data type
-In JavaScript the data types can be broken down into 2 major groups, *immutable* and *mutable*
+In JavaScript the data types can be broken down into 2 major groups, *primitive* and *reference*

-The *immutable* data types includes all the primitive values,
+The primitive data types are *immutable* and includes:
-which are:
 * string
 * number
 * bigint